This article originally appeared on VICE Australia.

 The horror of the attack in Manchester on Monday is still incredibly raw.
 Many children continue to be treated in hospital for severe injuries, and there are thousands more who returned home that evening after witnessing extreme violence and death.
-A large number of those kids will have memories of the attack which may last a lifetime.
+A large number of those kids will have memories of the attack that may last a lifetime.

-On average, a third of children who witness a terror attack will experience the long-term challenge of Post-Traumatic Stress Disorder (PTSD), although symptoms are more likely to be severe for those whose family support is poor.
+On average, a third of children who witness a terror attack will experience the long-term challenge of post-traumatic stress disorder (PTSD), although symptoms are more likely to be severe for those whose family support is poor.

 The media coverage of terror attacks also means it's not only children who witness them directly who are impacted by them, but also those who see them on television, as it may be the first time they're forced to wrestle with concepts of violence and mortality.
-Lyons explains: "Children not directly involved but exposed to the media coverage can experience fear, anxiety, troubled sleep and concern for their safety and that of their parents.
+Lyons explains: "Children not directly involved but exposed to the media coverage can experience fear, anxiety, troubled sleep, and concern for their safety and that of their parents.
 Younger children are more vulnerable to the impact of shocking images as they have not got the cognitive ability to make sense of what they are seeing."

 If you know children who are struggling with the news, the best thing to do is to talk to them, let them ask questions and try to remind them that these kinds of attacks are on the news because they are incredibly rare.
 Experts advise against trying to shield children from the news; it's better that they watch what's going on with an adult and are able to ask questions in a safe environment.

-Even with CBT and good parenting, though, we have to acknowledge the impact that Monday night's attacks will have, not just on those who were the victims of horrific violence, but on the mental wellbeing of all concert attendees and children around the UK.
+Even with CBT and good parenting, though, we have to acknowledge the impact that Monday night's attacks will have, not just on those who were the victims of horrific violence, but on the mental well-being of all concert attendees and children around the UK.